Minneapolis/Hennepin County • No vehicle permit needed

 Highlights of the Paddle Route

-Here’s the route we did (the red pin is our launch point):
+Here’s the route we did (the red pin is our launch point, more or less):

 Kathy and I kayaked from the launch at Cedar up into Brownie, then back to Cedar, through Kenilworth Channel to Isles and just into Maka Ska and back.
 It took us just under 2 hours of leisurely paddling.